marinostrus/pibell/README.md

 # PiBell

 Pibell is a music school bell for raspberry pi.
+I currently have 4 schools here running this for their school bell.
+The first one is still up and running after more then 5 years.

 <img width="1903" height="620" alt="image" src="https://github.com/user-attachments/assets/5a056814-bb1a-45ee-83de-914e4686fa19" />